dathan/blog/content/posts/maximizing-web-based-sharing-for-effective-previews-across-platforms.md

 ## Motivation

-I have been writing sharing content on various platforms for quite some time.
+I have been writing code to support sharing content from the web on various platforms since 2010.
 This is my attempt at recording all the things that I do to effectively share effective Previews across LinkedIn, Facebook, iMessage, Twitter and any other Open Graph compatible system.

 ## History

 The Open Graph protocol was first introduced in 2010 by Facebook.
 It was created as a way for website owners to better control how their pages were represented when shared on Facebook.
 The protocol provides a standardized set of meta tags that can be added to a webpage's HTML code, allowing the page to specify details such as its title, description, and image.
 This allows Facebook (and other social media platforms) to display a more visually appealing and information-rich preview of the page when it's shared.
 The Open Graph protocol has since become a widely adopted standard, used by many websites to enhance the appearance of their pages when shared on social media.
 ## Tools for effective OG Tag Testing

 ### https://developers.facebook.com/tools/debug/